 Wondering what book to pick up for your incoming third grader?
 As they develop the ability to read longer and more complex stories, the world of children's books becomes very exciting.
-Many of these titles are great for reading aloud, or you can try alternating back and forth with your child - they read a page, you read a page- they can practice their reading, but also have a chance to sit back and enjoy the story!
+Many of these titles are great for reading aloud to your child, or you can try alternating back and forth with your child - they read a page, you read a page- they can practice their reading, but also have a chance to sit back and enjoy the story!
 Take a look at the incoming 2nd Grade Reading List too, as there are many great choices there too.

-A few book suggestions to complement the fairytale unit your child just completed...
+A few book suggestions to read aloud to your child...